Published On: Dec 09 2011 10:30:16 AM CSTUpdated On: Apr 20 2016 01:00:00 AM CDT

 David Lascher played Vinnie Bonitardi, Blossom's on-again-off-again boyfriend in 48 episodes of the show.

 Courtney Chase played Kennedy, Carol's daughter and Blossom's younger stepsister.
-Chase's biggest roles after the show included co-starring with Johnny Depp in "Nick of Time" and playing Dan Akyroyd's daughter in the short-lived TV series "Soul Man."
+Chase's biggest roles after the show included co-starring with Johnny Depp in "Nick of Time" and playing Dan Aykroyd's daughter in the short-lived TV series "Soul Man."

 Neil Patrick Harris, then starring in "Doogie Howser, M.D.," made an appearance in a dream sequence as Blossom's rock star boyfriend.